kudelskisecurity/fuzzomatic/README.md

 Fuzzomatic comes with a handful of companion tools

-## batch_fuzzomatic
+## fz-batch

 Run Fuzzomatic automatically on all code bases in a given directory

 Example:

 ```
-poetry run batch_fuzzomatic /path/to/all/git-repos/ --stop-on bug --max-fuzz-targets 2
+poetry run fz-batch /path/to/all/git-repos/ --stop-on bug --max-fuzz-targets 2
 ```

-## eval_results
+## fz-results

 Print results of fuzzomatic runs.
-Fuzzomatic writes its results to `.fuzzomatic_results.json` in each code base it was run on. `eval_results` will read these result files and print them in a readable way.
+Fuzzomatic writes its results to `.fuzzomatic_results.json` in each code base it was run on. `fz-results` will read these result files and print them in a readable way.

-`eval_results` can be used on a single code base as well as on a directory that was used with `batch_fuzzomatic`.
+`fz-results` can be used on a single code base as well as on a directory that was used with `fz-batch`.
 In the second case, it will print aggregate statistics over all projects.

 Example:

 ```
-poetry run eval_results /path/to/codebase
+poetry run fz-results /path/to/codebase
 ```

 Show aggregate stats but only show details for projects where a bug was found:

 ```
-poetry run eval_results /path/to/all/git-repos -v --bug-found
+poetry run fz-results /path/to/all/git-repos -v --bug-found
 ```

-## discovery
+## fz-discover

 Discover and git clone projects on GitHub for automated fuzzing with fuzzomatic

 Example:

 ```
-poetry run discover \
+poetry run fz-discover \
 --max-projects 10 \
 --target-dir /path/where/to/git/clone/projects \
 --query "parser library"
 ```

-## oss_fuzz
+## fz-oss-fuzz

 Build the list of projects already covered by OSS-fuzz and save it to `oss-fuzz-projects.csv`

 Usage:

 ```
-poetry run oss_fuzz
+poetry run fz-oss-fuzz
 ```

 # License and Copyright